I’ve swapped out Tumblr for WordPress to build this site, and it has been rebranded as Route Not Found from travelogue.

 GET requests which are passed to a Lambda function I wrote to fetch data from the backend application and anonymize it.

-- Only the endpoints used by the blog are whitelisted: a list of trips, trip details including the actual route, and the latest location
+- Only the endpoints used by the blog are allowed: a list of trips, trip details including the actual route, and the latest location.
+Other endpoints are rejected, and latest location responses that don’t correspond to an active trip are dropped.

 OPTIONS(for CORS) requests are permitted